by Dr. C.H. Weaver M.D. updated 2/2019

 About Keytruda Checkpoint Inhibitors

-Keytruda belongs to a class of medicines called “checkpoint inhibitors.”
+Keytruda is a precision cancer medicine that belongs to a class of medicines called “checkpoint inhibitors.”
 Checkpoint inhibitors are a novel precision cancer immunotherapy that helps to restore the body’s immune system in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
 PD-1 and PD-L1 are proteins that inhibit certain types of immune responses, allowing cancer cells to evade detection and attack by certain immune cells in the body.
 A checkpoint inhibitor can block the PD-1 and PD-L1 pathway and enhance the ability of the immune system to fight cancer.
 By blocking the binding of the PD-L1 ligand these drugs restore an immune cells’ ability to recognize and fight the colon cancer cells.
 A diagnostic test to measure the level of PD-L1 is available.

 Keytruda Superior to Chemotherapy as Initial Treatment

-With prolonged follow-up, first-line Keytruda monotherapy continues to demonstrate an OS benefit over chemotherapy in patients with previously untreated, advanced NSCLC without EGFR/ALK aberrations, despite crossover from the control arm to Keytruda as subsequent therapy.
+With prolonged follow-up, first-line Keytruda monotherapy continues to demonstrate an survival benefit over chemotherapy in patients with previously untreated, advanced NSCLC without EGFR/ALK aberrations, despite crossover from the control arm to Keytruda as subsequent therapy.

 Keytruda + Chemotherapy Superior to Chemotherapy Alone